Conservative groups go against Trump, Oz in Pa. Senate race | Times Leader

 Until recently, Pennsylvania’s Senate race has been primarily an expensive duel between Oz and McCormick.
 Both candidates and the super PACs that support them have reported spending more than $50 million and have blanketed Pennsylvania’s airwaves with TV ads.

+McCormick, who has substantial establishment connections going back to his service in former President George W. Bush’s administration, has received backing from various Trump administration figures and will close the campaign with Texas Sen. Ted Cruz stumping across Pennsylvania for him.

+But McCormick suffered a damaging blow when Trump attacked him at a Friday rally for Oz, calling McCormick the “candidate of special interests and globalists and the Washington establishment.”

-McCormick and Oz have largely stayed quiet in public about Barnette, who has raised and spent a fraction of that money.
+Trump did not mention Barnette.
+McCormick and Oz have largely stayed quiet in public about Barnette, who has raised and spent a fraction of their money.

-But Barnette has criticized both as and “ ,” slammed Oz as a liberal and taken aim at what she called the GOP’s habit of electing “the richest person.”
+But Barnette has criticized both as carpetbaggers and “ globalists,” slammed Oz as a liberal and taken aim at what she called the GOP’s habit of electing “the richest person.”

 She also has dismissed Trump’s endorsement of Oz, saying Trump’s Make America Great slogan, or MAGA, “does not belong to President Trump.
 MAGA, although he coined the word, MAGA actually belongs to the people.”

-The other major race in Pennsylvania, for its open governor’s office, , with party leaders and movement conservatives fearing that a far-right candidate will win it.
+The other major race in Pennsylvania, for its open governor’s office, is also volatile for Republicans, with party leaders and movement conservatives fearing that a far-right candidate will win it.

 That candidate, Doug Mastriano, and Barnette often campaign together, along with key figures in Trump’s circle who have spread denialism about the 2020 election, including Trump’s former national security adviser, Michael Flynn, and lawyer Jenna Ellis.